jmej/MIDI2DMX/README.md

 # MIDI2DMX

-##Teensy driven DJ light and LED control from any software or hardware that can transmit MIDI
+##Teensy driven DJ light and LED control via MIDI

 ###This project came out of research for Portland Community College - Music and Sonic Arts.